-Dr Kate Woodthorpe, Department of Social and Policy Sciences, University of Bath.
+Professor Graham Room, Department of Social and Policy Sciences, University of Bath

 IPR Visiting Professor

-Professor Dr Ricardo García Mira is a Professor of Social and Environmental Psychology at the Department of Psychology of the University of A Coruña, Spain, where he teaches Social Psychology at the Faculty of Educational Sciences.
+Professor Dr Ricardo García Mira is Professor of Social and Environmental Psychology in the Department of Psychology, at the University of A Coruña.
 He has been leading the People-Environment Research Group in this University, where he has conducted applied research in environmental issues during the last 20 years.
 Current clients include the Galician Government, the Ministry of Science and Technology of Spain, and the European Commission (EFRD and FP7 programmes).
 He has been the Project Coordinator of the GLAMURS project (2014-2016), as well as the LOCAW project (2011-2013), and a partner of the TRANSIT project (2014-2017).
 He has been coordinating some recent research on the 'Prestige' disaster which occurred in 2002, and the Northwest Spain fires which occurred in 2006.

 He is the current European Editor of the Journal of Architectural and Planning Research and a member of the Editorial Committee of a number of international journals.
 He is an author or editor of more than 100 papers, monographs and reports and a number of books on environmental assessment, environmental attitudes and methodology issues.
 Some recent publications are: Culture, Environmental Action and Sustainability (2004, Hogrefe); Housing, Space and Quality of Lif" (2005, Ashgate); Sostenibilidad, Valores y Cultura Ambiental / Sustainability, Values and Environmental culture (2009, Pirámide).

-R. García Mira was recently elected as a Member of the Parliament of Spain, where he is the Spokesman for the Study of Climate Change among other roles.
+Professor Mira was recently elected as a Member of the Parliament of Spain, where he is the Spokesman for the Study of Climate Change, among other roles.

 IPR Honorary Professor

-Professor Susan Maguire, formerly of the University of Warwick, joined the IPR for a three-year term from 1 July 2016.
+Professor Sue Maguire, formerly of the University of Warwick, joined the IPR in 2016 and her Honorary Professorship is extended until July 2022.

 Currently working as co-investigator on a three-year ESRC fully-funded pan-EU project, 'A Lost Generation?
-Understanding and preventing NEETs in the UK, France, Germany, the Netherlands and Japan', Professor Maguire brings more than her substantial experience and acumen to the IPR.
+Understanding and preventing NEETs in the UK, France, Germany, the Netherlands and Japan' (2016-2019) and on an EU/ESF/Polish Government funded project (2018-2020) in which she is examining undeclared work in the UK, Professor Maguire brings more than her substantial experience and acumen to the IPR.
 It is expected that her networks with civil servants and in government will allow the IPR to offer its Policy Fellowship and Professional Doctorate Programmes to new audiences, and that University of Bath academics may have opportunity to collaborate with her on publications proceeding from her research.

 IPR Policy Fellow